RadArcadeKid/Programming-Projects-C/QT/README.md

 These Projects were large homework assignments designed for a software known as QT: CREATOR, a C++ Application Development Tool.
 They will **only run** if built + ran in the QT environment engine, and are not executable files (yet).
 They can be

-* **HW4 - Life** - This is a fully-fledged application of *Conway's Game of Life*, which simulates cells in an evnironment.
+* **HW4 - Life** - This is a fully-fledged application of *Conway's Game of Life*, which simulates cells in an environment.
 This program draws the cells using QGraphics items and will update/change based on time and how many times the user "steps" forward.
 The player can also use a slider to adjust the speed.
 The game will change color over time, and the graph populates the population.